-> - By following the wp-admin link.
+- follow the wp-admin link.

-After accessing authorization page robots try to find the valid match of login and password – they check “Remember me” flag, “Sign in” button and start collating the passwords.
+After accessing the login page robots try to find the valid combination of the login and password – they activate the Remember me flag, and Sign in button, and start sorting the passwords.

-Now imagine the total load on your website during each of this collating attempt and pressing the “Sign in” button!
+Now imagine the total load on your website producing by each sorting attempt pressing the Sign in button!
 Regular users may have trouble accessing the website.
-It is caused by robots attempting to find the valid match.
-This scheme is called “brute-force attack”.
+It is caused by robots attempting to find a valid match.
+This scheme is called brute-force attack.

-Protecting wp-admin folder
+Protecting the wp-admin Folder

-After you download the free Clearfy plugin, set it on the WordPress settings menu, you’ll see “Clearfy menu”.
-Then go to the “Defense” section, scroll down and search for the following phrase: “Protect your admin login”.
+After you download Clearfy and install it on the website, you’ll see Clearfy menu.
+Open it, go to the security tab. and search for Protect your admin login.

 Protecting wp-login.php URL

-To block wp-login.php access, you should just to turn “Hide Login Page” on.
-However, you should define a new address of login page before hiding the existing one.
-If you’ll try to hide authorization page without defining new address, the plugin won’t let you do that due to its special inner protection algorithm.
+To block access to wp-login.php, you should just activate the feature named Hide Login Page.
+But first, make sure to set up a new address of the login page.
+The plugin won’t let you hide the login page without defining a new one first due to its internal protection algorithm.
 Even if you enable the option and leave the field blank, your login page will still be accessible via wp-login.php:

 Now let’s check how it works.

 - Enter wp-admin and try to log in.
-You’ll get “404 error”;
+You’ll see 404 error.